 I’m going now: goodbye.

 In the house: privately; within the family.
 “The matter was settled in the house.”
-When this is said of an important political matter or other issue before a chiefdom, it means that the related heads of the major founding, land-owning families solved the problem themselves without recourse to outside advisement or referees.
-Today, it has come to mean that governemt officials or courts have been avoided.
+When this is said of an important political matter or other issues before a chiefdom, it means that the related heads of the major founding, land-owning families solved the problem themselves without recourse to outside advisement or referees.
+Today, it has come to mean that government officials or courts have been avoided.

 Juke: poke, puncture.
 As with a nail, pin, or stick.

 Just now: right away.
 “I’m going just now.”